benwofford/fitness-tracker/README.md

 # Fitness Tracker

-This application allows the user to view, create and track daily workouts.
+This application allows the user to create, track and view daily workouts.

-The deployment can be found [here](TODO:)
+The deployment can be found [here](https://evening-escarpment-68052.herokuapp.com/)s

 ## Table of Contents